bennyxguo/bennyxguo/README.md

 ---

-I am currently **working from home**.
+- I am currently **working from home**.
 Can contact me if you want to build a website or build a system.
 Reach me by sending me an email.
 Thanks!
+- Looking for a permanent position in Sydney Australia.